 2020.
-Reclaimed dinner tablecloths sourced from family and friends, public donations, estates sales and thrifted are assembled together to formulate large art quilts.
-The quilts feature in various public engagement contexts that preserve and promote all the humanistic values associated with these nostalgic objects, with particular reference to the power of a space of rest, safety, nurturing and togetherness.
+Reclaimed dinner tablecloth montage sourced from family and friends, public donations, estates sales and thrifted are assembled together to formulate large art 'quilts'.
+The quilt features in various public engagement contexts that preserve and promote all the humanistic values associated with these nostalgic objects, with particular reference to the power of a space to rest, feel safe, nurtured and celebrate 'Togetherness'.

 Recipe Storytelling at Lawndale Community Center, Chicago, IL

 2016.
-Collaboration with Black and LatinX Seniors at the Lawndale Christian Community Center located on the west side of Chicago, shares colorful stories of the past, present and future through the lens of their personal recipe specialties.
-Their recipe texts were compiled into a recipe cookbooklet with some of the recipes actually prepared and shared amongst participants.
-There was lots of laughter, tears, and suprising cultural revelations along the way.
-The recipes proved to be a map of cultural history.
+In this workshop featuring Black and LatinX Seniors at the Lawndale Christian Community Center located on the west side of Chicago, residents share colorful stories of the past, present and future through the lens of their personal recipe specialties.
+Their handwritten recipe texts were compiled into a recipe cookbooklet, with some of the recipes actually prepared and shared amongst participants.
+There was lots of laughter, tears, and surprising cultural revelations along the way.
+The recipes proved to be a map of rich cultural history.

 Object Storytelling: Appropriating the AIC Museum

-2019.
-A group of high school student writers from Baker College-Prep High School, located on Chicago's south side were tasked to appropriate a museum's food-based art works from which to assign their own speculative narrative.
+2017.
+A group of high school student writers from Baker College-Prep High School, located on Chicago's south side were tasked to appropriate a museum's food-based art collection, of which to assign their own speculative narrative.
 The results were a journey of personal revelations, insight, and catharsis.

 Summer- 2017, 2018, 2019.
 First Lady Michelle Obama's 'Healthy Eating For Children' initiative was the design theme for Youth participants ages 10-13.
 Each camp group concluded with a formal runway show, which the children performed in the main ballroom of The School of the Art Institute of Chicago.